AustinMadert/real_estate_opportunity_lih/Project_Walkthrough.md

 ### Boosting

-Having worked hard to get to this point, I recognize that it is not possible to create an intelligent housing program based solely on only 700 homes worth of data.
-It's at this point that I leveraged the help of a colleague who had a dataset of a large majority of the addresses for properties in Austin, complete with zip codes.
-I took the <a href='https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html#sklearn.ensemble.GradientBoostingRegressor'>Gradient
+At this point, I recognized that it was not possible to create an intelligent housing program based solely on only 700 homes worth of data.
+So, I leveraged the help of a colleague who had a dataset of a large majority of the addresses for properties in Austin, complete with zip codes.
+In total, the larger list of addresses represented around 140,000 unique properties.
+My thought process was that I could use the trulia data to train a model and then regress specifications such as price per sqft onto the larger dataset.
+This makes sense because the price per sqft is relatively stable with relation to location.

-Boosting Regressor from sci-kit learn</a> and trained it on my small trulia dataset.
-I was then able to regress the price, price per sqft, sqft, bedrooms, and bathrooms onto the larger dataset.
-By doing this I was able to make an approximation of what I would have liked to have been able to scrape from Trulia.
-From this point I was ready to begin the process of feature engineering.
+Using only latitudes, longitudes, and price per sqft, I took the <a href='https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html#sklearn.ensemble.GradientBoostingRegressor'>Gradient Boosting Regressor from sci-kit learn</a> and trained it on my trulia dataset.
+I was then able to regress the price per sqft onto the larger dataset.
+I then trained a new regressor using latitude, longitude, price per sqft, and price on the Trulia data and regressed the price data onto the larger dataset.
+I repeated this process for bedrooms and bathrooms as well.
+After boosting I had a much larger dataset to work with.
+As an aside, I recognize this is a limitation to the specific conclusions of this project, however it was necessary to get a larger dataset in order to test assumptions, and ballpark estimates would do for my purposes.
+Having generated the data, I was ready to begin the process of feature engineering.

 ## Feature engineering